-Aims & Ambition: There are two aims of the project.
+Aims & Ambition: See it to be it.
+There are two aims of the project.
 The first is to inspire and thereby normalise images of women of all ages and abilities being active, brave, strong, facing their fears and taking on new challenges.
-Additionally See&Do aims to provide opportunities through coaching, workshops, retreats and online courses for people to learn how to make positive changes in their lives towards having a stronger body and stronger mind.
+Additionally See&Do aims to provide opportunities for learning and self-improvement through coaching, workshops, retreats and online courses for people to gain the skills to make positive changes in their lives thereby creating a strong body and strong mind.

 Inspiration: See&Do documents those who are already active & creates opportunities for others to try.
 It is about ‘Seeing’ so that others are inspired to ‘Do’.

 Action & Empowerment: When we see what others can do it tells us that we can also therefore start to learn and be capable of it too.
 However, it is not always easy to know where or how to start.
 See&Do has developed an online course to provide a way for people everywhere to know that they have a starting point.
 The first introductory level online course ‘Strong Body Strong Mind‘ is now available.
 For more details you can read more HERE.

 Through different movement systems such as Parkour and Natural Movement training you can: